aanastasiou/dgtools/doc/source/superstack.rst

 The vast majority of commands are binary, requiring two operands they receive from the stack and pushing one result back on to the stack.

 These are followed, in number of commands, by the unary ones.
 These require only one operand and their structure is exactly the same as above but only consisting of a single pop.

 And finally, we have the nullary commands.
 The result of these functions is independent from the state of the stack. ``quit`` for example will simply interrupt program execution and ``rev`` will reverse the stack whether it contains zero or more values.

-Although the translation process was incremental, it is worth showing here very briefly the key idea behind the way the code was optimised.
+Although the optimisation process was incremental, it is worth showing here very briefly the key idea of the progressive reductions that were applied to the code.

 The binary functions, conform to :math:`y = f(x_1,x_2)` and therefore, in ASM, all end up looking like: